PeterGamma/Live-stream-of-EEG-sensor-data/README.md

 .
 .

-Why should the TI ADS1299 EEG not be save for humans?:
+Safety of the TI ADS1299 EEG board:

 .
 .